bioeconometrician/bioeconometrician.github.io/_posts/2020-05-04-beyondhitlersgrasp.md

 * * *
 <br>

-[^1]: Hitler dubbed Boris the "Fox", which he meant as a complement, due to his skilled ability to leave leave a meeting without having promised anything but remaining on good terms with his counterpart.
+[^1]: Hitler dubbed Boris the "Fox" (which he meant as a complement) due to the King's ability to leave a meeting on good terms while simultaneously having avoided the promise to do anything in specific.

-[^2]: This arrangement would be similar to that of Finland's who troops would not leave the country's pre-invasion territorial boundaries even after having pushed out Soviet forces.
+[^2]: This arrangement would be similar to that of Finland's whose troops would not leave the country's pre-invasion territorial boundaries even after having pushed out Soviet forces.

 [^3]: In fact every person in the newly occupied territories *except Jews* would be granted Bulgarian citizenship.